mohamedaminebentayeb/Introduction-to-firebase-workshop/README.md

 # Introduction-to-firebasesteps :
-Steps : \n
+#Steps :
-  Clone this repository \n
+#  Clone this repository
-  start new FIREBASE project
+#  start new FIREBASE project
-  connect to your project using this commande : dart pub global activate flutterfire_cli \n firebase login \n flutterfire configure \n
+#  connect to your project using this commande :
+#  dart pub global activate flutterfire_cli
+#  npm install -g firebase-tools
+#  firebase login
+#  flutterfire configure